SmartEconomyWorkshop/workshop/README.md

 neo-console
 ```

+## Bootstrap

+If you want to bootstrap the blocks directly to disk, to save some time on syncing, you can download [the workshop bootstrap file](https://static.smarteconomyworkshop.org/bootstrap.tar.gz) and extract it in your `Chains` directory.
+This should create the `Workshop` and `Workshop_Notif` directories with the blocks.
+Please make sure to first stop your `neo-python` instance and clear the contents of the `Chains` directory.

 # Interacting with your wallet

 Once you have your NEO python console open, you can start interacting with your wallet and the blockchain.
 With the built-in neo-python compiler you can easily compile smart contracts to test them and deploy them.
 We have already loaded your wallets with some funds so you can get going easily.